Jen Beattie: Celtic

 In January 2008 Beattie moved to Celtic Ladies.
 She spent a year and a half with the club before leaving to join Arsenal Ladies.

 Arsenal

 Beattie joined Arsenal in July 2009; her first goals for Arsenal came on 8 November 2009 where she scored a stunning treble to seal a comeback against Chelsea after being 2–0 down at half-time.
 In March 2010, Beattie played in attack during Arsenal's 2–0 defeat by FCR 2001 Duisburg in the quarter-final of the UEFA Women's Champions League.
 While at Arsenal, she won the 2009 Women's Premier League, the 2011 and 2012 FA Women's League Cup, now called the Continental Cup, and the 2011 and 2013 FA Cups.

+In the 2012–13 Champions League, she scored the opening goal when Arsenal defeated Barcelona 3–0 in the round of 16 first leg at the Mini Estadi; Barcelona managed to keep the return leg at Meadow Park goalless by half time, at which point Beattie was brought on as a second half substitute to replace forward Kelly Smith.
+Beattie scored the first goal in the 53rd minute and completed her hat-trick by converting a penalty in added time, with Arsenal winning 4–0.

 Montpellier

 Beattie left Arsenal in July 2013 to join French Division 1 Féminine side Montpellier HSC on a two-year contract.
 While at Montpellier, she made 25 regular season appearances with the side, scoring 5 goals in the process.